📂 Weekly Current Affairs 16 Jan 2026 – 22 Jan 2026

 The Prime Minister laid the foundation stone for the Kaziranga Elevated Corridor, a critical wildlife conservation infrastructure project in Assam.
 The corridor aims to facilitate safe movement of animals—particularly elephants, rhinos, and deer—across National Highway-37, which cuts through the Kaziranga landscape.
 During monsoon floods, animals migrate toward higher ground in the Karbi Anglong hills, leading to frequent roadkill incidents.

-The elevated structure will allow uninterrupted vehicular traffic while enabling animals to pass underneath safely.
+The elevated structure will allow uninterrupted vehicular traffic while enabling animals to pass undeeath safely.
 This project aligns with India’s broader strategy of integrating conservation priorities with infrastructure development, especially in ecologically sensitive zones.
-Kaziranga National Park is a UNESCO World Heritage Site and home to over two-thirds of the world’s one-horned rhinoceros population.
+Kaziranga National Park is a UNESCO World Heritage Site and home to over two-thirds of the world’s one-hoed rhinoceros population.

 Why important for exams: